What Does Sales Representative Do

 • concluding commercial contracts, handling complaints.

-The sales representative must have an overview not only of the products offered, but also of all his customers and business.
-This is helped by a CRM, where he writes down everything essential and knows exactly what is happening in the business and how he is doing with which client.
+Sales representatives must have an overview not only of the products offered, but also of all their customers and stores.
+CRM will help him with this, where he writes down everything important and knows exactly what is happening in the store and how he is doing with each client.
+But before you start purchasing a CRM, try out how it works for you in the demo version.

 Qualities that a good salesperson must have